Zalmotek/renesas-ams-osram-pmod1/firmware/AS7331/Readme.md

 Datasheet can be found [here](https://ams-osram.com/products/sensors/ambient-light-color-spectral-sensors/ams-as7331-spectral-uv-sensor#Datasheets).

-## Functionalities
+## Methods

 #### Power Up
-This functionality wakes up the device.
+This method wakes up the device.

 #### Reset
-This functionality software resets the device.
+This method software resets the device.

 #### getChipID

-This functionality gets the chipID.
+This method gets the chipID.

 #### setConfigurationMode

-This functionality puts the sensor in configuration mode.
+This method puts the sensor in configuration mode.

 #### init